 The Bot Plan: Your Guide To Making Conversations Convert

-In one of our previous blogs, we talked about how chatbots have failed miserably in their endeavour of sparking meaningful conversations with users.
+In one of our previous blogs, we talked about how chatbots have failed miserably in their endeavor of sparking meaningful conversations with users.

 But the tables have completely turned now!